Top 7 Commercial Real Estate Insurance Misconceptions

 Misconception #3: Every Certificate of Insurance is the same

-It’s important first to understand what a Certificate of Insurance is.
+It is essential to first understand what a Certificate of Insurance is.
 A COI or certificate of insurance summarizes the coverage that exists at the time of issuance.
-An important note is that the COI is not an insurance policy itself.
+It is essential to note that the COI is not an insurance policy in itself.
 You can learn more about COIs by reading our articles What Is a Certificate of Insurance? and The Ins and Outs of Certificates of Insurance (COI).

 Parts of a COI

-1. Producer: The agency that is sending out the certificate.
+1. Producer: The agency that issues the certificate.

 2. Insured: The person or organization that is insured.
-For purposes of this article, this would be the tenant who is verifying coverage to their landlord.
+For the purposes of this article, this refers to the tenant who verifies coverage to their landlord.

-3. List of Insurers: This is the list of different insurance agencies that are actually providing the coverage.
+3. List of Insurers: This is a list of different insurance agencies that provide coverage.

-In summary, you can use certificates of insurance as a verification vehicle.
+In summary, certificates of insurance can serve as a verification tool.
 Always ensure tenants carry the appropriate coverage and policies, and that they list their landlord as an additional insured on their policy.
 Why?
-To ensure that the tenant’s insurance policy provides coverage for defending the landlord in case of a lawsuit that the tenant is responsible for.
+To ensure that the tenant’s insurance policy provides coverage for defending the landlord in case of a lawsuit for which the tenant is responsible.

 Misconception #4: You can manage COIs on your own

 The process of managing certificates of insurance can be challenging and is often one of the first things that slip through the cracks.
-If you’re an owner with one tenant, perhaps you can keep track of it yourself on a spreadsheet.
+If you’re an owner with only one tenant, you may be able to keep track of it yourself using a spreadsheet.
 However, if you’re an owner with a portfolio of multiple assets and tenants, it becomes overwhelming.

 How STRATAFOLIO helps